mkieweg/pyInvite/README.md

 ```

 ##Startup
-First start the server on the cnc machine.
-Then start the clients on the bots.
+1. First start the server on the cnc machine.
+2. Then start the clients on the bots.

+###Take care of the right sequence
 In this state it is nessecary that the server is startet before the clients.
 Clients register themselves by the server and there is no mechanism implemented to repeat registration after startup.

 After startup the bot net works autonomous